-After the last two disturbing articles, I thought I’d write one that is on the adorable side.
-Puffins are Iceland’s most revered bird.
+With all the turmoil in the world today, I thought I’d write an article that is on the adorable side.
+We need more adorable.
+The puffin is Iceland’s most revered bird.
 They are also quite the tourist attraction to boot.
 They have also been observed using tools.
 Puffins are listed as Vulnerable by the IUCN.
 Read more about these beautiful and fun birds.
 Don’t forget to comment below!

 First the Stats…